OnePointGlobal/OnePoint-Global-MySurveys-App-iOS/README.md

 My Surveys App offers far more than a standard feedback mechanism, download it now to start sharing your feedback.

+This is the login screen of MySurveys app.
+Once you got the username and password ,you can login to app and can take the surveys assigned to you.
 <p align="center">
   <img src="https://www.onepointglobal.com/Images/Github/OPG_Github_LoginPage.jpg"/>
 </p>